 An intergenerational community is not just one where multiple generations reside.
 It is one where individuals of all ages are an integral and valued part of the setting.
-This perspective needs is reflected in the families, structures, facilities and services that children, youth and older adults encounter in the community as well as in day-to-day interactions and relationships.
+This perspective is reflected in the families, structures, facilities and services that children, youth and older adults encounter in the community as well as in day-to-day interactions and relationships.

-2013 MetLife Foundation/Generations United Best Intergenerational Communities Award Recipients:
+2012 and 2013 MetLife Foundation/Generations United Best Intergenerational Communities Award Recipients:

-Itta Bena, Mississippi
+- Itta Bena, Mississippi

-Westchester County, New York
+- Westchester County, New York

 2013 MetLife Foundation/Generations United Best Intergenerational Communities Award National Finalists: